madebygps/projects/az-104/readme.md

 ---

 ## VM Fleet Commander (Deploy and manage Azure compute resources)

-Deploy a series of virtual machines with varying configurations, storage, and networking setups.
-These VMs will be scaled and balanced based on traffic/load.
+Launch and manage a fleet of virtual machines, simulate workloads, and monitor their performance to understand optimal configurations.
+This project is designed to help you understand the nuances of Azure VMs, their scalability, and the importance of correct VM size selection.

 - **Programming required?**: ❌
 - **Azure Services Used:**
   - Azure Virtual Machines
+  - Azure Virtual Machine Scale Sets
+  - Azure Monitor
+  - Azure Resource Manager (ARM) templates or Bicep files
   - Azure Disk Encryption
-    - Azure Virtual Machine Scale Sets
-    - Azure Load Balancer
 - **Steps:**
-   1. Initialize a virtual machine with the desired OS and settings.
-   2. Apply Azure Disk Encryption for VM data protection.
-   3. Design a Virtual Machine Scale Set (VMSS) to manage multiple VMs with scalability.
-   4. Implement an Azure Load Balancer to distribute incoming traffic to the VMs.
-   5. Simulate traffic to observe and test the scalability and load balancing.
+   1. Use the Azure portal to create an initial virtual machine.
+Select a typical configuration suitable for general-purpose tasks.
+   2. Deploy an application or software on the VM.
+This can be a sample web server or any lightweight application.
+   3. Clone this VM using ARM templates or Bicep files to simulate a fleet.
+Make sure to adjust configurations (like VM size) for a few to understand how different configurations perform.
+   4. Deploy virtual machines to availability zones and availability sets to ensure high availability.
+   5. Implement Azure Disk Encryption on one of the VMs to understand the process and performance implications.
+   6. Setup Azure Monitor to monitor the performance, health, and metrics of each VM in the fleet.
+   7. Introduce synthetic load to the VMs using tools or scripts.
+Observe the performance metrics in Azure Monitor.
+   8. Use Azure Virtual Machine Scale Sets to understand auto-scaling based on the load.
+Adjust the load and see how Azure responds to it.
+   9. Document findings on different VM configurations, the impact of disk encryption, and the efficiency of scale sets under load.
+   10. Clean up resources after the tests to avoid unnecessary costs.

 ---

 ## NetMaze Explorer (Implement and manage virtual networking)
-Design a hybrid networking environment where on-premises networks connect securely to Azure resources, ensuring secure data transition and effective resource access controls.
+Design a hybrid networking environment where on-premises networks connect securely to Azure resources using Azure's networking capabilities, ensuring secure data transition and effective resource access controls.
-- **Programming required?**: ❌
+- **Programming required?**: ❌ Minimal to none.
+This project is largely focused on networking configurations, but understanding scripting for automating certain tasks or deploying resources could be beneficial.
 - **Azure Services Used:**
     - Azure Virtual Networks
     - Azure VPN Gateway